Agriculture H-1B Sponsorship Jobs in Ohio

 Get Access To All Jobs

-Job Roles in Agriculture in Ohio
+H-1B Agriculture Job Roles in Ohio

-Retail Banking Associate99 jobs
+Retail Banking Associate88 jobs

-Sales71 jobs
+Sales60 jobs

-Customer Service & Support14 jobs
+Customer Service & Support26 jobs

-Project & Program Management7 jobs
+Project & Program Management15 jobs

-See all 218+ Agriculture Ohio jobs
+See all 234+ Agriculture H-1B Jobs in Ohio

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Agriculture Ohio roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Agriculture H-1B Sponsorship Jobs in Ohio: Frequently Asked Questions

 Which agriculture companies sponsor H-1B visas in Ohio?

-Ohio-based agribusiness companies with H-1B sponsorship history include Scotts Miracle-Gro (Marysville), Bayer Crop Science, and large food processing operations concentrated in the northwestern and central parts of the state.
+Ohio-based agribusiness companies with H-1B visa sponsorship history include Scotts Miracle-Gro (Marysville), Bayer Crop Science, and large food processing operations concentrated in the northwestern and central parts of the state.
 University-affiliated agricultural research programs at Ohio State University also sponsor H-1B workers for specialist roles.
 Sponsorship is most common in research, biotechnology, and engineering functions rather than field operations.

 Which cities in Ohio have the most agriculture H-1B sponsorship jobs?